-The Ignite-UX server has the make\net\recovery command to create an operating system recovery archive on another system on the network.
-The archive created by make\net\recovery is specific to the system it was created for and its identity includes host name, IP address, networking information, and so on.
+The Ignite-UX server has the make_net_recovery command to create an operating system recovery archive on another system on the network.
+The archive created by make_net_recovery is specific to the system it was created for and its identity includes host name, IP address, networking information, and so on.
 In the event of root disk failure, you use the Ignite-UX server to restore the system by installing the operating system recovery archive.

-The contents of the operating system recovery archive always include all files and directories that are essential to bringing up a functional system.
-This essential list is predefined by make\net\recovery.
+The contents of the operating system recovery archive always includes all files and directories that are essential to bringing up a functional system.
+This essential list is predefined by make_net_recovery.

-You can run make\net\recovery in its interactive mode to review the directories and files that make up the essential list, and also to add or remove other data from the archive on a disk/volume group, file, or directory basis.
+You can run make_net_recovery in its interactive mode to review the directories and files that make up the essential list, and to add or remove other data from the archive on a disk/volume group, file, or directory basis.

-For more information on using make\net\recovery, refer to the make\net\recovery (1M) manpage or the Ignite-UX Administration Guide.
+For more information on using make_net_recovery, refer to the make_net_recovery (1M) manpage or the Ignite-UX Administration Guide.
 The guide is available on the HP-UX 11i v1 Instant Information CD and at the HP Technical Documentation Web site: